-This slower movement of food through the digestive system, as well as Norco’s tendency to increase non propulsive contractions, results in a common condition of constipation.
-Another of the Norco side effects that are experienced frequently is that food stays in the body longer, reducing the chemical signals from the body that lead to the expulsion of waste.
+This slower movement of food through the digestive system and Norco’s tendency to increase nonpropulsive contractions, resulting in a common condition of constipation.
+Another of the Norco side effects experienced frequently is that food stays in the body longer, reducing the chemical signals from the body that lead to the expulsion of waste.

 The depressant nature of opioids leads many people who use Norco to feel drowsiness or general fatigue, and in rare cases that drowsiness can be very severe, leading to dangerous or deadly situations.
 While it is known for causing drowsiness, it is also commonly the cause of insomnia or other difficulty sleeping that occurs in its users.

-There are also many Norco side effects that are far less common, including:
+Many Norco side effects are far less common, including:

 At high initial doses, a potentially deadly overdose situation can be created.
 This intense depression of the respiratory system can even result in the user entering a comatose state, eventually leading to the wasting and muscular deterioration of the overdosed individual.
 This muscular breakdown can even lead to kidney and heart failure, and eventual death.

 Many of the short-term side effects of Norco are due to how the drug acts on the body, by seeking out and binding to specific opioid receptors in the brain.
-This is a very potent way to relieve pain since it produces a very strong dopamine response, but it is also abused with the objective of feeling effects of intense calm and even euphoria.
+This is a very potent way to relieve pain since it produces a very strong dopamine response, but it is also abused to feel the effects of intense calm and even euphoria.
 This also causes some significant withdrawal side effects.

 The first symptoms felt will often resemble the common cold, such as fever, sweating, chills, runny nose, and congestion.
 These will advance and intensify, eventually including stomach ache, vomiting, uncontrollable sweating, diarrhea, and tremors.

 The end of the first week of the detox process should see most of the physical and psychological withdrawal symptoms become greatly reduced or taper off entirely.
-Heavy users may experience a period of depression and cravings that lasts for months after the rest of the symptoms vanish, this is known as post-acute withdrawal syndrome.
+However, heavy users may experience a period of depression and cravings that lasts for months after the rest of the symptoms vanish.
+This is known as post-acute withdrawal syndrome.

 When someone is potentially living with an addiction to Norco, they will often display a mixture of behavioral, physical, and even psychological changes.
-Because the drug is so potent, it is relatively rare to find out someone is an addict that is able to hide the symptoms of dependence.
+Because the drug is so potent, it is relatively rare to find out someone is an addict who can hide dependence symptoms.

 Physical signs that someone may be experiencing difficulties with Norco will resemble other opioids, and will usually cause the user to appear drowsy, drunk, or otherwise suffering from reduced capacities.
-Pupils will be heavily constricted and will usually not be very responsive, and the user will also show a large degree of reduced coordination and physical weakness
+In addition, pupils will be heavily constricted and usually not very responsive, and the user will also show a large degree of reduced coordination and physical weakness.

 Behavioral signs of addiction are usually centered around taking Norco or trying to obtain more.
 The preoccupation with obtaining more Norco will often include doctor shopping, asking friends to try to obtain prescriptions, and even stealing the Norco from those close to them who may have legitimate prescriptions.

 While the psychological symptoms may not be as obvious, they can be very revealing.
 Norco users will often be very calm and euphoric while under the influence, but this will be short-lived.
-Those who have been using for longer periods may display signs of emotional instability.
+Those using for longer periods may display signs of emotional instability.

-If you or someone close to you may be experiencing the side effects of a Norco addiction, it is important to work with experienced addiction professionals to make the detox process as comfortable and successful as possible.
-Reach out today to speak confidentially with an addiction specialist and begin planning a future of health and recovery.
-The road to recovery doesn’t have to be walked alone, help is available.
+If you or someone close to you may be experiencing the side effects of a Norco addiction, it is important to work with experienced addiction professionals and behavioral therapy specialists to make the detox process as comfortable and successful as possible.
+If you are seeking substance use disorder treatment in Connecticut or New York, reach out today to speak confidentially with an addiction specialist and begin planning a future of health and recovery.
+The road to recovery doesn’t have to be walked alone; help is available.